 The following historical time-capsule is from Kairos Journal.
 It is a great reminder that great beginnings do not necessarily end well.
 Harvard had a great evangelistic thrust for the gospel at its inception but not so much anymore.
 Whatever the gain for the nation in terms of its present structure, it is a loss for … More How Harvard Shaped the Nation (long ago)

 Sunday Afternoon Musings Last week someone visited my blog from a website called PrayThroughHistory.com.
 The tag line underneath the title really caught my attention, “Heal the Past.
 Free the Present.
 Bless the Future.”
 I love what they are doing at this site.
-The idea seems to be to look at a historical event, personage, … More Dred Scott and the Need for Continuing Prayer
+The idea seems to be to look at a historical event, personage, issue, … More Dred Scott and the Need for Continuing Prayer

 Wednesday is for Thinking Our Nation (and a lot of Christians) Play Pretend I was reminded of this recently by commencing to re-read a dusty book from my shelf.
 The book was Where is History Going: A Christian Response to Secular Philosophies of History (Bethany, 1969) by John Warwick Montgomery.
 Actually, it would be truer … More Our Nation (and a lot of Christians) Like to Play Pretend